 Recorded material must be stored in a way that maintains the integrity of the image.
 This is to ensure that the rights of individuals recorded by the CCTV system are protected and that the material can be used as evidence in court.
-To achieve this TSH systems will be recorded onto hard disk and downloaded to a USB memory stick with the appropriate storage capacity Copies of recorded information will be controlled and only made:
+To achieve this TSH systems will be recorded onto hard disk and downloaded to an encrypted USB external storage device, CD or DVD as required.
+Copies of recorded information will be controlled and only made:

-- in relation to incidents which are the subject of any legitimate investigation
+- In relation to incidents which are the subject of any legitimate investigation.

-- in relation to a valid request
+- In relation to a valid request.

-- for training purposes
+- For training purposes.

-- for maintenance purposes
+- For maintenance purposes.